Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 .. important::

-    Regardless of which option you choose, do not update the virtual environment while any instances within that environment are running.
+    Regardless of which option you choose, do not update while any instances within that virtual environment are running.
 This is especially true for Windows, as files are locked by the system while in use.